Ari-Zerner/journallm/README.md

 - `input_file`: Path to a local ZIP or JSON file containing journal entries (optional)
 - `--google-drive`: Download the latest backup from Google Drive instead of using a local file
 - `--output PATH`: Output filename for advice (default: auto-generated)
-- `--save-journal [PATH]`: Save extracted journal entries to a specified or automatically-named file
+- `--save-journal [PATH]`: Save journal entries (pre-processed to be more readable for Claude) as an XML file with a specified or automatically-generated name
 - `--interactive [REPORT_FILE]`: Start an interactive session after processing.
 If REPORT_FILE is provided, use that report instead of generating one
 - `--no-report`: Skip report generation (for use with --interactive or --save-journal)
 - `--journal PATH`: Path to pre-extracted journal XML file (skips extraction)